 Habitat and Burn Site Restoration

 In association with our Invasive Plant Management Program, the Parkway Foundation conducts habitat restoration by replacing invasive plants with native grasses and shrubs.
 Additionally, the Parkway Foundation works with a number of partners to address burn site restorations in areas of the Parkway ravaged by fire each year.
-The objective of these restorations often times result in large growth invasive species being removed and then replaced with low-growth native vegetation that does not act as ladder fuel and is aesthetically pleasing.
+The objective of these restorations often times result in large growth invasive plant species being removed and then replaced with low-growth native vegetation that does not act as ladder fuel and is aesthetically pleasing.

 Why plant native plants?